19bufordcarl/Perlite/perlite/Demo/Myth & Shadow/Foreword/Introduction.md

 Everything stems from the players buying in, and so getting the players to buy in is my paramount task.
 I endeavor to run games that I want to play in, so the verisimilitude I opt for is one that makes me feel good about it when I run the game, with the belief that this attitude will rub off on my players.
 Belief is contagious.

-For new players, go to the [Walkthrough](../Character%20Creation/Walkthrough.md)
+For new players, go to the [[../Character Creation/Character Creation Walkthrough|Walkthrough]]